Skip to footer content

 This structure supports various input formats including JPG, PNG, TIFF, and BMP.
 For processing multi-page TIFFs or GIF files, IronOCR handles them automatically.

-How Do I Implement the OCR Processing Code?
+How Do You Implement the OCR Processing Code?

-Here's a complete C# code example of an OCR processor that demonstrates IronOCR's key features including image preprocessing, text extraction, and barcode detection:
+The following example shows a complete OCR processor that demonstrates IronOCR's key features including image preprocessing, text extraction, and barcode detection:

 using IronOcr;